rathlinus/Wordpress-Bluesky-Plugin/README.md

 ## Introduction

-Welcome to the Bluesky Integration plugin for WordPress!
 This plugin is designed to seamlessly connect your WordPress site with Bluesky, a social networking platform.
 With this Integration, you can automatically post your WordPress content directly to Bluesky.

 When you publish a new post on WordPress, the plugin shares it on your Bluesky feed.
 It also supports delayed posting, which means you can schedule your posts to appear on Bluesky at a later time.
 This is especially useful for final edits.